ReDI-School/redi-python-intro/theory/slides-2-0/README.md

 ## The repository is under development at the moment
 ### TODO next
 * Add all contents of the old PowerPoint slides here as markdown files and resources
-* Fix the style
 * Complete this readme file
 * Publish generated HTMLs
-* Add "Handouts generation": html or pdfs with code used
+* Add html and pdf handouts generation as cmake targets
 * Try to get rid of Python3 dependency for the build-system (implement code substitution in CMake)